3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 ![captures3](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/7a8cc711-9662-4528-8e0d-04d50c6fc751)

-For the above image, you can see which user is trying to log in to WorkstationName.
-And you can see in TargetUserName who trying to log in as.
-Logon Type is 3, which is the Logon Type used for logging in over the network.
+For the above image, you can see which user is trying to log in to *WorkstationName*.
+And you can see in *TargetUserName* who trying to log in as. *LogonType* is 3, which is the Logon Type used for logging in over the network.